Dr. Pipkins

 How I Work

-My approach blends mindfulness, grounding practices, and integrative mind-body therapy to help your nervous system settle — not just your thoughts.
-We work in focused phases so you can see and feel your progress over time.
+As a licensed psychologist, I’ve worked with many Black women whose lives look “successful” on the outside but feel chronically tense inside.
+My approach blends mindfulness, grounding practices, and integrative mind-body therapy to help your nervous system settle—not just your thoughts.
+We work beneath surface coping in focused phases, so change feels embodied rather than forced and you can see and feel your progress over time.

 Step One: Assessment + Clarity